Travel Health Information Sheets

 The initial phase of erythema migrans may be accompanied by mild systemic symptoms of myalgias, fever, headache, and regional lymphadenopathy.
 These symptoms are more likely with Lyme disease acquired in North America compared with disease acquired in Europe .

-With dissemination of the spirochete there may be extracutaneous symptoms that can include meningitis, cranial nerve palsies (usually the facial nerve), and carditis manifesting as heart block.
+With dissemination of the organism through the body there may be extracutaneous symptoms that can include meningitis, cranial nerve palsies (usually the facial nerve), and carditis manifesting as heart block.

 Late symptoms can occur 3 to 4 months after an infection that has not been treated.
 Patients can experience arthritis of one or more joints (usually knee, elbow, or ankle) with swelling often without prominent pain, and that can persist for weeks, resolve, and then recur.
 Rarely, chronic neurologic symptoms of headache, encephalitis, and cognitive disorders will occur.